smallwoj-3040/smallwoj-3040.github.io/README.md

-# Hosting your Resume on GitHub Pages
+# Hosting Your Resume on GitHub Pages

 **Purpose**: This document serves as a guide to hosting a resume online using Jekyll, Markdown, and GitHub Pages.
 This guide will demonstrate practices described in Andrew Etter's book [*Modern Technical Writing*](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).